-That can be the niggle you feel in a room that looks pretty tidy to others – you know that under the surface it’s a very different story!
+That can be the uneasy feeling you have in a room that looks pretty tidy to others – you know that under the surface it’s a very different story!

 Think: Junk drawer, filing cabinet, tupperware cupboard – just to name a few!

 To overcome this – take one cupboard or drawer at a time, and sort through the contents thoroughly.

 Only when you’ve decluttered these spaces as well as the open spaces will you feel truly clutter free.